 Here are some suitable vegetables for zone 4 gardening:

 Swiss chard is an attractive vegetable with shiny, arrow-shaped leaves.
-This plant isn’t only nutritious and delicious, but it can tolerate temps as lows as 15 F. (-10 C).
+This plant isn’t only nutritious and delicious, but it can tolerate temps as lows as 15 degrees F. (-9 C.).

 Leeks are remarkably cold hardy vegetables and darker varieties are even more cold tolerant than pale green leeks.